-With so many options on the market these days, it can often be quite a puzzle to select the right rooflight glass for your project.
-It’s a must to consider safety, solar and thermal efficiency and balancing the initial costs with the potential advantages.
-In this blog, we’re going to profile a few different kinds of glass to help you choose the right product for you.
+With so many options on the market these days, it can be quite a puzzle to select the right kinds of glass for your project, especially for your rooflight.
+You should consider safety, solar and thermal efficiency, and balancing the initial costs with the potential advantages.
+In this blog, we will profile a few different kinds of glass to help you choose the right option for you.

-Safety should always be at the top of the list before undertaking any project of this nature, particularly when the project in question is overhead glazing.
+Safety should always be a top priority before undertaking any project that involves overhead glazing.

-Here we’ve compiled a table of which types of glass complies with current building regulations:
+Here, we’ve compiled a table of which glass types comply with current building regulations:

-Wired glass is often utilised in double glazing combinations, but due to the higher risk of damage or breakages through thermal stress, advice should be taken from the sealed unit manufacturer.
+Wired glass is often utilised for double-glazed skylights, but due to the higher risk of damage or breakages through thermal stress, advice should be taken from a sealed unit manufacturer.

-We don’t recommend using Toughened Glass in single glazing or to the inner pane of double-glazing units over food and beverage preparation units or swimming pools or any other areas where broken pieces of glass could cause subsequent injury due to contamination.
+We don’t recommend using toughened glass in single glazing or the inner pane of a double-glazed skylight over food and beverage preparation units, swimming pools, or any other areas in which broken pieces of glass could cause contamination.

 These scenarios call for laminated annealed glass or polycarbonate.

-In almost every case, the outer pane of double glazing, must be toughened glass.
-The inside pane may be toughened or laminated depending upon the location and the distance from the ground.
+In almost every case, the outer pane of double-glazed skylights must be toughened glass.
+The inside pane may be toughened or laminated depending on the location and distance from the ground.

-Typically, two sheets of toughened glass offer the best economic scenario for domestic jobs in which the rooflight is less that 5 metres from the ground.
-If the height surpasses this, then laminated glass should be used for the inner pane.
+Typically, two sheets of toughened glass offer the best economic scenario for domestic jobs in which the rooflight is less than 5 metres from the ground.
+If the height surpasses this, laminated glass should be used for the inner pane.

 When it comes to performance, there are a few other considerations you’ll need to mull over.